oracle-livelabs/em-omc/enterprise-manager/emcc/em-devops-patching/em-devops-patching.md

     ![](../em-devops-patching/images/em-verify-pdb.png " ")

-7. Click on the new PDB name and verify the current PDB software version is 19.12.
+7. Click on the new SSAPDB_API1 name and verify the current PDB software version is 19.12 RU.

     ![](../em-devops-patching/images/em-verify-pdb-version.png " ")